JonasGessner/JGDownloadAcceleration/README.md

 JGDownloadAcceleration was created by <a href="http://twitter.com/JonasGessner" target="_blank">Jonas Gessner</a>.
 It was created for the iOS Jailbreak tweak "ProTube Extension for YouTube" and the Jailbreak App "ProTube".

+##Contact
+Contact me on Twitter: <a href="http://twitter.com/JonasGessner">@JonasGessner</a> if you have any questions!

+Contributing to the Project is much appreciated!

 ##License

-JGDownloadOperation is available under the <a href="http://opensource.org/licenses/Python-2.0">Python 2.0 license</a>
+JGDownloadOperation is available under the <a href="http://opensource.org/licenses/Python-2.0">Python License 2.0</a>

+An easy to understand explanation of the Python License 2.0 can be found <a href="http://www.tldrlegal.com/license/python-license-2.0">here</a>.